catgpt-glitch/catgpt-glitch.github.io/blog/rtl-sdr-blog-v4-upgrade-or-downgrade-part-2.md

 That had never happened under the same conditions before.
 (About **200 km / 124 miles** from my location.)

-_(Next post: what actually happened, and what I changed after that.)_

 [← Back to Home](/)